jabhij/TwitterTweets_Visualization/README.md

 ## Twitter Tweets Visualization

 In this repository I'll show how to visualize tweets, re-tweets, mentions etc. for a Particular Twitter Handle (say [@jabhij](https://twitter.com/jabhij)) on Google Maps using R in simple steps.
+We can restrict the twitter-activity data by providing number of tweets, we want to visaualize.
+It can be 100, 500, or even in thousands based on requirement.

 ### Description